Codex tools: Log in

-Retrieve or display nonce hidden field for forms.
+Retrieves or display nonce hidden field for forms.

 The nonce field is used to validate that the contents of the form came from the location on the current site and not somewhere else.
 The nonce does not offer absolute protection, but should protect against most cases.
-It is very important to use nonce fields in forms.
+It is very important to use nonce field in forms.

 The $action and $name are optional, but if you want to have better security, it is strongly suggested to set those two parameters.
 It is easier to just call the function without any parameters, because validation of the nonce doesn't require any parameters, but since crackers know what the default is it won't be difficult for them to find a way around your nonce and cause damage.